Class MemoryUtil

 Parameters:

-ptr - a pointer to a memory block previously allocated with memAlloc(int), memCalloc(int, int) or memRealloc(java.nio.ByteBuffer, int).
+ptr - a pointer to a memory block previously allocated with memAlloc(int), memCalloc(int, int) or memRealloc(ByteBuffer, int).
 Alternatively, this can be a NULL pointer, in which case a new block is allocated (as if memAlloc(int) was called).

 size - the new size for the memory block, in bytes.